 - NYSE TICK Index - The New York Stock Exchange has a TICK index that measures the number of stocks that are increasing in price minus the number of stocks that are decreasing in price.
 This can be used to gauge overall market sentiment at a point in time.

-- Consolidation - When the market is moving sideways, the trading range will typically become smaller before the market breaks out strong either up or down.
+- Consolidation - When the market is moving sideways, the trading range tends to become smaller before the market breaks out strong either up or down.

 - Emotions - There is a psychological component to trading.
 Base your trades on data and pre-define where you will sell a security before you buy it. (stop loss + upper limit)

-This list isn't intended to teach you how to day trade, it is intended to give you a high level overview and a starting point for concepts to research.
-I am thinking about applying these concepts to longer term trends to see if it will help me make better trades.
+This list isn't intended to teach you how to day trade, it is intended to give you a high-level overview and a starting point for concepts to research.